Briefing

 Observation Design

 What an agent observes sets the ceiling on what it can learn.
-Hermes documents an FTS5 session search with LLM summarisation for cross-session recall, storing CLI and messaging sessions so they can be searched later (Hermes Agent persistent memory docs).
+Hermes documents an FTS5 session search with LLM summarisation for cross-session recall, storing CLI and messaging sessions so they can be searched later (Hermes Agent persistent memory docs (opens in a new tab)).
 The exact fields shown below (working directory, git state, environment variables, dependency versions) are an illustration of the kind of context a learning-focused observation layer needs to capture, not a published schema:

 # Hermes observation schema